hocgin/ErrorKit/README.md

 ### Summary

 > Conform your custom error types to `Throwable` instead of `Error` or `LocalizedError`.
-The `Throwable` protocol requires only `localizedDescription: String`, ensuring your error messages are exactly what you expect – no surprises.
+The `Throwable` protocol requires only `userFriendlyMessage: String`, ensuring your error messages are exactly what you expect – no surprises.

-## Enhanced Error Descriptions with `enhancedDescription(for:)`
+## Enhanced Error Descriptions with `userFriendlyMessage(for:)`

 ErrorKit goes beyond simplifying error handling — it enhances the clarity of error messages by providing improved, localized descriptions.
-With the `ErrorKit.enhancedDescription(for:)` function, developers can deliver clear, user-friendly error messages tailored to their audience.
+With the `ErrorKit.userFriendlyMessage(for:)` function, developers can deliver clear, user-friendly error messages tailored to their audience.

 ### How It Works

-The `enhancedDescription(for:)` function analyzes the provided `Error` and returns an enhanced, localized message.
+The `userFriendlyMessage(for:)` function analyzes the provided `Error` and returns an enhanced, localized message.
 It draws on a community-maintained collection of descriptions to ensure the messages are accurate, helpful, and continuously evolving.

 ### Supported Error Domains